 Winter road trips are the best!
 Not only are most attractions far less busy, but as I’ve said before, the views are just so much more beautiful.
 I have a few favorite road trips I love doing from Queenstown.

 The first was mentioned above and that’s from Queenstown to Milford Sound.
-There so many amazing places to stop and this road trip is full of adventure.
-With that said it is long, and personally, I always stay in Te Anau the night before I get to Milford sound so I can take my time on the most beautiful part of the journey.
+There are so many amazing places to stop, and this road trip is full of adventure.
+With that said, it is long, and personally, I always stay in Te Anau the night before I get to Milford Sound so I can take my time on the most beautiful part of the journey.
 Between Te Anau and Milford Sound, there are highlights such as the Key Summit, Lake Marian Track, and Mirror Lakes.

 Another shorter road trip is from Queenstown to Glenorchy.
 This 46-kilometer journey is breathtaking, and along the way, you can explore so many amazing places and viewpoints.
-The best part is that once you arrive in the cute town of Glenorchy, you’ll get to explore all the best things to do in Glenorchy that includes hiking parts of the Routeburn Track (one of the best hikes in Glenorchy) and the Glenorchy Animal Experience (more on that below on item #25 on this list!)
+The best part is that once you arrive in the cute town of Glenorchy, you’ll get to explore all the best things to do in Glenorchy including hiking parts of the Routeburn Track and discovering the Glenorchy Animal Experience (more on that below on item #25 on this list!).

 Last, is the road trip from Queenstown to Wanaka.
 This is one road trip most visitors do because let’s face it, there are a ton of awesome things to do in Wanaka so you need to visit!
-On this road trip, you can stop along Crown Range Road admiring New Zealand’s highest main highway as well as stop at attractions such as Bradrona and the historic Cardrona Hotel.
+On this road trip, you can stop along Crown Range Road to admire New Zealand’s highest main highway, as well as stop at attractions such as Bradrona and the historic Cardrona Hotel.

 Seriously, if you’re heading to Queenstown in winter check out all three of these road trips and drive at least one!